 including my contributions on his site and it provides a more organized,

 easier "delivery system" for such content.
-If you (shame on you for not

 I am attaching two pics for your consideration.
 I